zkniebel/SitecoreDXG-Docs/getting-started/using-sitecoredxg/using-the-provided-aws-s3-deploy-completion-handler.md

           ]
       }
       ```
-2. \(Optional\) if you wish to set the completion handler as the default then update the `DefaultCompletionHandlers` property in the `./settings.js` file with required settings for calling the completion handler
+2. \(Optional\) if you wish to set the completion handler as the default then update the `DefaultCompletionHandlers` property in the `./settings.js` file of the SitecoreDXG Generation Service with required settings for calling the completion handler
 3. **If you are running the SitecoreDXG Generation Service** as a Windows service then you need to restart the service

 #### WARNING: You should always deploy to an empty directory